romene/Naturaily-netlify/_posts/2017-12-07-11-types-of-apps-you-can-build-with-ruby-on-rails.md

 title: 11 types of apps you can build with Ruby on Rails
 description: >-
   Wondering what technology you should use in your next project?
-Let's take a look what kind of apps you can build with Ruby on Rails.
+Let's take a deep look at the kind of apps you can build with Ruby on Rails.
 slug: ruby-on-rails-apps
 date: '2017-12-07 10:38:01 +0000'
 category: Ruby on Rails development